 What credit score do I need for a student credit card?

 Most student cards do not require an existing credit score because they are designed for students with no credit history.
 Discover, Capital One, and Bank of America all offer student cards that approve applicants with limited or no credit.
-Credit builder cards like the Self Visa do not require any score at all.
+For a fuller comparison, see the best credit cards for college students.
+Credit builder cards like the Self Visa do not require any score at all — they fall under the best first credit cards for someone with no credit.

 Can a college student get a credit card with no income?